sparkfun/SparkFun_LTE_GNSS_Breakout_SARA-R510M8S/README.md

 ## GNSS Antenna Power

 The board provides 3.3V power for an active GNSS antenna.
-By default the antenna power is enabled whenever the SARA in on.
+By default the antenna power is enabled whenever the SARA is on.
 You can reconfigure the **ANT GNSS PWR** split pad to optionally control the antenna power via the SARA's GPIO2 pin.

 The GPIO2 pin can be controlled using the **+UGPIOC=23,0,1** command.